xuuajii/reaqtive/packages/components/README.md

 It is a component that allows you to use Reaqtive main components without having to declare them one by one.
 Of course does not allow the same flexibility as recreating a template manually.
-It includes the RqtvSideMenu, the RqtvNavbar and the RqtvPageHeader
+It includes the RqtvSideMenu, the RqtvNavbar and the RqtvPageHeader.
+It is suggested to use this component inside the RqtvApp

 **Example:**